-Being the typical entrepreneur who is always thinking creatively, strategically, and never gives us, and making use of Facebook, Linked In, Instagram and his website, he offered to have anyone place and pay for orders online for fresh foods, meat and eggs and his crew would deliver them to homes in the surrounding communities, placing the food in coolers placed on the front porches by the customers.
+Being the typical entrepreneur who is always thinking creatively, strategically, and never gives up.
+Making use of Facebook, Linked In, Instagram and his website.
+He offered to have anyone place and pay for orders online for fresh foods, meat and eggs and his crew would deliver them to homes in the surrounding communities, placing the food in coolers placed on the front porches by the customers.
 Great food and no human contact! https://profoundmicrofarms.com/ People were thrilled and appreciative!
 200 orders the first day crashed their server, but they recovered and now are still in business and serving the surrounding community.
 CONGRATULATIONS, JEFF!

 We hope you can join us!